Early life and education of Donald Trump: Heritage and childhood

 Donald John Trump was born on June 14, 1946, at Jamaica Hospital Medical Center in Jamaica, Queens, New York City.
 Named for his maternal and paternal uncles, Trump was the fourth child and second son of Mary Anne MacLeod Trump and Frederick Christ Trump.
 (Note: Fred and Mary had three children before Donald: Maryanne (1937–2023), Fred Jr. (1938–1981), and Elizabeth (born 1942), and one child afterward: Robert (1948–2020).)
-Mary Anne was the daughter of a rural fisherman-farmer who emigrated to the United States from Stornoway, Scotland, when she was eighteen.
+Mary Anne was a daughter of a rural fisherman-farmer who emigrated to the United States from Stornoway, Scotland, when she was eighteen.
 She worked as a domestic servant in the Carnegie household in New York, where she grew enamored of wealth and the trappings of royalty—an affinity to which Donald fell heir.
 (Note: Trump wrote later in The Art of the Deal that he inherited his mother's sense of showmanship (1987).)
 After marriage, Mary Anne was a homemaker.
-In the aftermath of World War II, Fred shifted from building homes to FHA-insured apartment construction, bringing him increased prominence in the New York real-estate scene.
-Fred was a self-made multimillionaire prone to profiteering who held profound sway over his children, repeatedly telling Trump that he was a "king" and a "killer".
+In the aftermath of World War II, Fred shifted from building houses to FHA-insured apartment construction, bringing him increased prominence in the New York real-estate scene.
+Fred was a businessman prone to profiteering who held profound sway over his children, repeatedly telling Trump that he was a "king" and a "killer".
 Trump was also influenced by the Protestant clergyman Norman Vincent Peale, who authored The Power of Positive Thinking (1952) (Note: Later Trump would emulate Peale's The Power of Positive Thinking (1952) in The Art of the Deal (1987).) and preached self-confidence as the impetus for prosperity.
-(Note: Trump later chose not to credit his lawyer Roy Cohn, and described Peale and his father as the only two mentors in his life.)
+(Note: Trump later described Peale and his father as the only two mentors in his life.)